French Press Coffee Maker - How To Use A French Press Coffee

 Slowly pour very hot (almost boiling) water over the ground coffee, filling to the desired level.
 Most of the coffee will float.
 You can briefly, gently stir the water at this point and many grinds will sink.
 TIP: Use chopstick for stirring, as they are longer and can reach to the bottom of the French Press.

 Replace the lid and plunger/filter assembly with the plunger just 2 inches down into the brew.
-Don’t press down yet, but allow the coffee to steep for approximately 4 minutes for a large pot and 2 to 3 minutes for a small pot, depending on desired strength (the longer the coffee grounds steep, the stronger the coffee).
+Do not press down yet, but allow the coffee to steep for approximately 4 minutes for a large pot and 2 to 3 minutes for a small pot, depending on desired strength (the longer the coffee grounds steep, the stronger the coffee).

 While the coffee is steeping, pour some hot water into your mug or cup to warm it.
 Carefully swirl the hot water around your mug, then pour out the water and discard it.